 Regardless, even if you don't opt for the 512GB version, you can always insert a microSD card into the Galaxy S20, S20 Plus or S20 Ultra to give your phone up to another terabyte of storage.

-The Samsung Galaxy S20 Plus is available through each of the big four U.S. networks — AT&T, Sprint, T-Mobile and Verizon.
+The Samsung Galaxy S20 Plus is available through each of the big four U.S. networks — AT&T, T-Mobile and Verizon.
 US Cellular, Xfinity Mobile and Visible offer the Galaxy S20 Plus as well, and you can find it at Samsung, Amazon and Best Buy.
-That latter retailer is knocking $200 off the price of the S20 Plus when you activate the phone with a carrier; we're tracking the best Galaxy S20 deals for other ways t save on the Samsung Galaxy S20 Plus.
+As of the summer, discount carriers including Visible have started offering the phone.

 Starting Price: $1,199